UmnganeWami/3DSHaxe/README.md

 # 3dhaxe
-basicly lets you make 3ds games using the haxe programming language!
+basicly lets you make 3ds homebrew using the haxe programming language!

 # to setup: